namor5772/WifiRadio2/README.md

 This way of running the script via autostart in the GUI is because I tried to run it after boot in the Command Line Interface (CLI), however I could not make this work due to some privilage issues which made vlc unable to execute.
 This would have been more efficient and elegant but I just wanted to make it work.

 In the directory /home/{username}/GitHub/WifiRadio2/ which you need to create place the python script Radio5.py detailed below.
-You will also need to make the Wifi network automatically connect to an available access point, by discovering it and putting its password. if you move the location of this internet radio you will need to setup anothwer wifi connection by accesing the Raspbewrry Pi's GUI with an attached mouse, keyboard and screen.
+You will also need to make the Wifi network automatically connect to an available access point, by discovering it and inputting its password. if you move the location of this internet radio you will need to setup another wifi connection by accessing the Raspbewrry Pi's GUI with an attached mouse, keyboard and screen!

 ## Software